apache/activemq-artemis/RELEASING.md

 ## Extra tests
 Note: The Apache Release plugin does not bump the version on the extraTests module.
 Release manager should manually bump the version in the test/extra-tests/pom.xml to the next development version.

-## Removing additional files

-Note: There is one additional step to remove the activemq-pom-<version>-source-release.zip from the Nexus staging repository before closing the staging repository.
-At the moment this artifact is uploaded automatically by the Apache release plugin.
-In future versions the ActiveMQ Artemis pom will be updated to take this into account.

-The file will be located under ./artemis-pom/RELEASE/

-Remove these files manually under Nexus while the repository is still open.

 ## Checking out a new empty git repository

 Before starting make sure you clone a brand new git as follows as the release plugin will use the upstream for pushing the tags: